At a Glance

 Tailor Your CV: Make sure your CV highlights your Project Management experience specifically in Geotechnical or Civil Engineering.
 Use keywords from the job description to demonstrate that you meet the requirements.

 Proofread Your Application: Before submitting, carefully proofread your CV and cover letter for any spelling or grammatical errors.
-A polished application reflects your attention to detail, which is crucial for a Project Manager.
+A polished application reflects your attention to detail, which is crucial in project management.

 How to prepare for a job interview at ATTB - The Big Jobsite